spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 You can configure the Prometheus server to accept metrics from Prometheus agents and become a centralized aggregation point for all Kubernetes metrics.
 Enabling this feature will expose the *prometheus-operator-prometheus* service's port 9090.
 Use the generated service URL to provide other Kubernetes clusters with the [Prometheus Agent](/integrations/prometheus-agent) installed so that cluster metrics can be forwarded to the Prometheus server.

 The remote monitoring feature is configured with defaults to help you consume this feature out-of-the-box.
 You can change any configuration related to remote monitoring to fine-tune settings for your environment.
-Check out the [Prometheus Remote Write](https://prometheus.io/docs/practices/remote_write/) resource to learn more about configuration options.
+Refer to the [Prometheus Remote Write](https://prometheus.io/docs/practices/remote_write/) resource to learn more about configuration options.

+To get started with remote monitoring, check out the [Deploy Monitoring Stack](/clusters/cluster-management/monitoring/deploy-monitor-stack) guide.

 ### Dependencies